Quick start

 Further reading

-Robert Mecklenberg provides one of the few comprehensive overviews of (GNU) make in book form:
+Robert Mecklenberg provides one of the few comprehensive

 It's also available as an O'Reilly open book.

-And, after make
+And, after make, there is

 the autotool site: